A Randomized Approach for Tight Privacy Accounting: Estimate-Verify-Release

 \subsection{EVR: Ensuring Estimated Privacy with DP Verifier}

 We now present the full paradigm of EVR.
 As suggested by the name, it contains three steps: \textbf{(1) Estimate:} A privacy parameter $(\eps, \propdelta)$ for $\M$ is estimated, e.g., based on a privacy auditing or accounting technique. \textbf{(2) Verify:} A DP verifier $\dpv$ is used for validating whether mechanism $\M$ satisfies $(\eps, \propdelta)$-DP guarantee. \textbf{(3) Release:} If DP verification test is passed, we can execute $\M$ as usual; otherwise, the program is terminated immediately.
+For practical utility, this rejection probability needs to be small when $(\eps, \propdelta)$ is an accurate estimation.
 The procedure is summarized in Algorithm \ref{alg:abstract}.

-Given an estimated privacy parameter $(\eps, \propdelta)$, we have the following privacy guarantee for the EVR paradigm.
+Given estimated privacy parameter $(\eps, \propdelta)$, we have the privacy guarantee for the EVR paradigm:

 \begin{restatable}{theorem}{privguarantee} Algorithm \ref{alg:abstract} is $(\eps, \propdelta / \smooth)$-DP for any $\tau>0$ if $\fp_{\dpv}(\eps, \propdelta; \smooth) \le \propdelta / \smooth$. \end{restatable}